Payment Assistance Programs

 Everyone needs a little help sometimes.
-We have several programs to help lower-income families and customers needing special assistance meet their energy needs.
+We have several programs to help income-eligible families and customers needing special assistance meet their energy needs.

 Discount Rates on Gas

-Low-income customers may be eligible for a discounted rate on gas service.
-To be eligible, you must be a National Grid customer and already enrolled in the benefit programs listed in the application form below, or enrolled in the Home Energy Assistance Plan (HEAP).
+Income-eligible customers may qualify for a discounted rate on gas service.
+To be eligible, you must be a National Grid customer and already enrolled in an eligible benefit program or the Home Energy Assistance Program (HEAP).
 To see if you are eligible and apply, fill out the Gas Discount Rate application.

 Protection for Eligible Customers